mjansen4857/pathplanner/Writerside/topics/Robot-Config.md

 The locations of each swerve module relative to the center of the robot, in meters.
 These should be the same offsets used to create your kinematics in code.
 Only available for swerve drive robots.

+## Robot Features

+Robot features are shapes that can be added to the robot in the GUI.
+These can be used to represent intakes, shooting trajectories, etc. Current features include: rectangle, circle, and lines.